 During his opening speech, Dr Ronald Hall – Senior Advisor for the European Commission’s DG REGIO – emphasised the importance of sub-national cooperation to deliver the Sustainable Development Goals as well as the EU’s Urban Agenda objectives.
 Based on a win-win perspective, the EU is very interested in sharing knowledge and learning from other world regions how to tackle the rapid pace of urbanisation as well the need for regional innovation in a competitive global context, he said.
 Concrete, hands-on pilot projects are the best way to prove the added value of international urban and regional cooperation.
 Pablo Gándara, IURC Team Leader for Asia and Australasia, kicked off the workshop and gave an introduction to the whole-day programme.
 He and Dr Panagiotis Karamanos, IURC India Coordinator, moderated the interactive session with the city delegates from Europe, Asia and Australasia.

-During an initial discussion round, experts from cities and regions elaborated on the benefits of the IURC activities, the challenges to implementation, and possible pathways for joint actions.
-Representatives from local/regional governments, universities and business provided several case studies on areas including sustainable energy solutions (zero-net campus in Trier), circular economy (sustainable food in Famalicao), smart city (app in Christchurch), urban planning and urban mobility (low-emissions zone in Malaga).
+During this initial discussion round, experts from cities and regions elaborated on the benefits of the IURC activities, the challenges to implementation, and possible pathways for joint actions.
+Representatives from local/regional governments, universities and businesses provided several case studies on areas including sustainable energy solutions (zero-net campus in Trier), circular economy (sustainable food in Famalicao), smart city (app in Christchurch), urban planning and urban mobility (low-emissions zone in Malaga).

 - Circular Economy / Urban Food Systems